 Your #1 most requested gift guide category?
 Teens!
-This gift guide includes 50 options — 30 of those are $20 or under, and 10 of those are $10 or under.
+This gift guide includes 38 options — 18 of those are $20 or under.
 Lots of great stocking stuffers too.

 Let’s get started.

 No plug.
 No batteries.
 Just a tool, some tape, and rad raised lettering that you can stick on jars or books or your phone case.
 We have a couple of these and they are irresistible to teens and tweens.
 Heads up: It comes pre-loaded with one roll, but you’re going to want more label tape.

 Every earring collection needs a pair of simple pearls.
 So classic/preppy.

 Pocket Projector, $50